-Usability of your website or online store is crucial to achieving success in e-commerce.
+The usability of your website or online store is crucial to achieving success in e-commerce.
 It deals with logic, clear navigation, and functional interfaces.
-Generally, good usability means ease-of-use.
+Generally, good usability means ease of use.
 No matter how high your traffic is, your sales and conversion rates won’t grow if the usability is poor.

-As a result, you have some traffic but the conversion remains – let’s put it that way – insufficient.
-At first glance, it looks like you need to invest more in SEO promotion and contextual advertising but in reality, the problem won’t disappear.
+As a result, you have some traffic, but the conversion remains – let’s put it that way – insufficient.
+At first glance, it looks like you need to invest more in SEO promotion and contextual advertising, but in reality, the problem won’t disappear.
 Users don’t like to look for a registration form, a Buy button, a phone number, etc. It’s a too complex task they are unwilling to solve.
-When a web resource is unclear, we just close it.
+When a web resource is unclear, we close it.
 To understand what problems users face on your website, you should do a usability audit.
-A usability audit is a comprehensive evaluation of all components of a website or online store that helps to find out why visitors don’t convert into buyers.
-Many think that by changing a menu color or adding fancy functionality they will immediately get a flow of customers, but this is not the case.
+Usability audit is an effective method of testing the interface for its user-friendliness.
+The foremost “experts” in usability audit are the audience for which the web project was created.
+The evaluation method shows actual results because no one will find the weaknesses of the interface better than those who use it.

 When you improve website usability, conversion rates increase.
 The principle is simple: users come to your website, immediately find what they need, and you get the customers.
-You literally step by step lead them to the desired goal.
+You literally, step by step, lead them to the desired goal.
 If everything goes as planned, macro and micro conversion rates will grow.
 A website usability audit is more than changing a design or adding a Buy button.
 It includes a deeper analysis.
-You study different paths and user behavior on your resource, take into account your business goals, field, type of the website, target audience, competitors, and other things.
-Generally, a usability audit helps to:
+You study different paths and user behavior on your resource, consider your business goals, field, type of the website, target audience, competitors, and other things.
+Generally, usability audit helps to:

 - Find mistakes, flaws, or bugs which prevent users from completing target actions